Seed-counting machine: Technology

 At one time, the methodology included use of vacuum tubes, vacuum pumps, a light source and a photo transistor.
 The size needed to be adjusted so only one seed passes through at a time.
 To be useful, batch counters need to be commercially available.
 A single preset count facility is a plus, as is “adequate count capacity, the ability to provide external power supplies and [control of] ... the means to stop the picking up and counting of seeds.”

 In commercial operations, it is important for the counter to be automatic and accurate.
 For example, one commercial counter is capable of measuring the hundredth/thousandth grain weight for seeds, tablets, pearls, and small components.
 It adopts far-infrared area sensor, and a large enough photosensitive area, "suitable for the sensitivity of all crops (millet-peanut)."
 Blockages or splashes are to be avoided.
 Adaptable speed variation adjustment helps "solve the contradiction between speed and accuracy, and ensure error-free counting (counting error of 0/1000)" Manual feeding vs automatic cup changing "improve the counting efficiency, reduce labor intensity."
 Automatic discharge can obviate demands for the operator to constantly feed the vibrating plate.
 One counter is so fast that Millet "counting can reach 2000 grains/min, and the wheat and rice counting" Suitability of the vibrating plate for different seeds is a consideration.
 It is useful to have an adjustable baffle at the exit of the bowl "according to the diameter of the seeds (workpieces), only one seed (workpiece) at a time, not side by side, for all large and small seeds."

 Some seed counters use laser light.

 In counting, it is important to position one seed at a time by manipulating slit width when using a Photoelectric seed counter.
-It can be an integral part of a Seed drill.

 Some are able to handle up to 23 sample containers.
 They can do this while maintaining notable accuracy.
 General purpose electronic seed counters usually count seeds during free fall.
 They have achieved satisfactory error rates.
 For example: "Counting errors of less than 0.4% at counting speeds of 400 to 1,180 seeds/min were obtained for seeds of nine different species ranging in size from corn (Zea mays L.) to trefoil (Lotus corniculatus L.).
 Under some conditions, the seed dispenser, a vibratory small parts feeder, segregated wheat kernels (Triticum aestivum L.) into weight classes dispensing heavier kernels first into the counting system."